Marketing and Advertising for Wedding Photographers

 Marketing and Advertising on the Internet

 Now you’re talking!
-This is probably the one area that has served my business the most clients.
+This is probably the one area that has garnered my business the most clients.
 Done well, it can reap serious rewards but how does it work?

-First of all, you have a great looking website with beautiful images and expensive design.
+First of all, you have a great looking website (my web design business) with beautiful images and expensive design.
 How do people find it?

 So many people get duped into thinking just because your site looks good, it will get found.
 Not all web builders and designers know about or bother with web optimization and getting your site seen.
 That takes knowledge and understanding of the internet.